President Obama’s Farewell Speech Glossed Over A Squandered Legacy [Opinion]

 “Obama said not a mumbling word about the dead Palestinian children but he did call Baltimore black youth ‘criminals and thugs.'”

 President Obama’s farewell speech didn’t address a series of squandered opportunities to affect real change in people’s lives.
 Instead, his farewell adress offered more feel-good platitudes, a speech with more empty talk about hope and change.
 It was a farewell speech meant to make us forget eight years of wasted opportunities to truly change our lives for the better.
-Instead, he leaves office with the burden of knowing he could have done better, but chose the route of least resistance.
+Instead, he leaves office with the burden of knowing he could have done better but chose the route of least resistance.

-[Featured image by Pablo Martinez Monsivais /AP Images
+[Featured Image by Pablo Martinez Monsivais /AP Images]